zelang-dev/c-coroutine/docs/index.md

 which call this function as an coroutine! */ int co_main(int, char **);

-/* Calls fn (with args as arguments) in separated thread, returning without waiting for the execution of fn to complete.
-The value returned by fn can be accessed through the future object returned (by calling `co_async_get()`). */ C_API future *co_async(callable_t, void_t);

-/* Returns the value of a promise, a future thread's shared object, If not ready this function blocks the calling thread and waits until it is ready. */ C_API value_t co_async_get(future *);

-/* Waits for the future thread's state to change. this function pauses current coroutine and execute others until future is ready, thread execution has ended. */ C_API void co_async_wait(future *);

 /* Creates/initialize the next series/collection of coroutine's created to be part of wait group, same behavior of Go's waitGroups, but without passing struct or indicating when done.